Let's dive into the features of the GG app and learn how to create dazzling effects with Engine.

 - Idle Layer: These settings are pretty much identical to the Active Layer.
 You can choose from Presets or make your own Effects.
 The only difference is that you can choose when those effects appear by selecting a time from the "Show After" dropdown.
 So you can have your keyboard go all black, all pink, or whatever else works for you when you're AFK.

 If it's set to "Never," your Idle layer will not go into effect.
 The minimum time is 5 seconds, while the maximum is 5 hours.

 5. Apply RGB settings to specific parts of the keyboard.

 Now that you learned how to create effects, you can click and drag around the keyboard to select which specific keys you want to be affected by your settings.
 You can also click individual keys, and if you want to select multiple keys to adjust, hold Shift while clicking.

-For instance, in the example above, the Chasing Ghosts preset is applied to most of the keys, but the arrow and DEL, END, etc. keys have a single, red color.
+For instance, in the example above, the SteelSeries orange preset is applied to the navigation cluster.

 You can use this to apply a specific color to your numpad keys, for example, or all the number keys, the Function keys, and so on.
 Get creative and make your dream keyboard RGB setup!

 6. Save your Configuration and switch between saved RGB presets easily.

 Lastly, you can save all these settings and toggle between them easily with the Prism menu.
 To save the RGB settings of your keyboard, use the drop down menu at the top (the three dots).
 You can Add New, Rename, Duplicate, or Delete the preset.
 You can save as many as you want.